Darryn330/Darryn_BSE_Portfolio/index.md

 - Challenges you're facing and solving in your future milestones
 - What your plan is to complete your project

+# Starter Project

+Description: My starter project was the RGB slider.
+The RGB slider contains 3 lightbulbs within another.
+Whenever the user flicked a certain slider, the colored bulb the slider corresponded to increased its intesity.
+Additionally, it required me to solder on 29 joints to mend the pieces together.
+Soldering used a paintbrush like tool, which you had to hold like a pencil, and carefully melt soldering iron on the desired area.

+Challenges: A challenge I faced was when I accidentally soldered 2 parts together.
+Due to how close the 2 areas were, the liquidated solder combined, and formed a singular ball.
+Luckily, there was a device that could suck all the liquid up, so I remelted the soldering iron, and used the device.
+Another problem that occured was that the wires were too long, and the scizzors wouldn't fit.
+Eventually, after a while, I was finally able to cut uneccessary pieces off.

+Next Steps: My next steps are to build the self-driving car, and code it.
+The project I'm currently doing is the self-driving car, which requires me to build the shell, and code it to avoid obstacles.
+Building the shell would allow me to have something to test my code in, meaning that I can identify problems in my code, and in the shell.
+Additionally, I need to add modifications to my car.
+A few modifications I'm thinking about are to make it gesture controlled, have it jump, or give it a nitro booster.

 # Schematics
 Here's where you'll put images of your schematics.
 [Tinkercad](https://www.tinkercad.com/blog/official-guide-to-tinkercad-circuits) and [Fritzing](https://fritzing.org/learning/) are both great resoruces to create professional schematic diagrams, though BSE recommends Tinkercad becuase it can be done easily and for free in the browser.